DPI-WE/minitest/content.md

 Testing is a critical skill in software development.
 It helps ensure your code works as expected and remains reliable as it evolves.
 In this lesson, we'll introduce [`MiniTest`](https://github.com/minitest/minitest), a testing framework incldued with Ruby, to write our first unit tests.

 ## What is Unit Testing?
 Unit testing involves writing automated tests for small, isolated parts of your application, typically individual methods or functions.
 These tests validate that your code behaves as expected under various conditions.
+You know all those tests you've been running to get full credit on the Ruby assignments?
+Those are unit tests in action!

 ## Why [`MiniTest`](https://github.com/minitest/minitest)?
 [`MiniTest`](https://github.com/minitest/minitest) is a simple yet powerful testing framework that comes bundled with Ruby.
 It's great for beginners due to its straightforward syntax and minimal setup.